-7.5.2 The piping and instrumentation shall enable the following functions:
+The piping and instrumentation shall enable the following functions:

-a) Filling of liquid into the bottom of the tank is recommended.
-This would allow a potential decomposition starting at the pump to be quenched in the liquid phase.
+Filling of liquid into the bottom of the tank is recommended.
+This would allow a potential decomposition starting at the pump to be quenched in the liquid phase; and

-b) Product withdrawal should be by bottom line or via dip tube or through a vapour line if used to maintain tank pressure.
+Product withdrawal should be by bottom line or via dip tube or through a vapour line if used to maintain tank pressure.

 7.5.3 Gas return to / from the top to accommodate two hose filling procedure with pressure compensation between stationary tank and transport tank.

-7.5.4 Level indicator (e.g. scale, load cell or differential pressure gauge).
+7.5.4 Level indicator (for example, scale, load cell or differential pressure gauge).
 The admissible filling weight shall be marked.
 A dip tube intended to prevent a liquid full condition is an acceptable practice in lieu of marking the maximum filling weight.
 Typical liquid level indicators operate by measuring the differential pressure between the top and bottom of the container.
 In low ambient temperature conditions such gauges may require heat tracing to prevent re-condensing of the vapour in the sensing lines.
 Any heat tracing shall use inherently safe methods to prevent temperatures from exceeding 150 °C.

 7.5.5 Pressure gauge to monitor the tank pressure.
 It can be combined with an alarm function for high and low pressure.